populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 </details>
 <br>

 Now we need to call this function from within the Hail Batch command we wrote in the previous section.
-We will do this taking advantage of the `batch.new_python_job()` function.
+We will do this by taking advantage of the `batch.new_python_job()` function.
 This function allows us to run a python script within the Hail Batch command.
-We will use this function to call the function we just wrote.
+We will use this method to call the function we just wrote.

 For an example of how to incorporate a python function as a Hail Batch job, see this code [here](https://github.com/populationgenomics/production-pipelines/blob/824019c6eb0387d10aff047145e92583cd3e701c/cpg_workflows/status.py#L115).